goderich/dissertation/dissertation.md

 | LV    | \*-an        | \*-i        |
 | IV/BV | \*si-        | \*-ani      |

 The voice system morphology is largely identical across Atayal dialects, and there are no issues with its reconstruction to Proto-Atayal.
 The only difference is vowel reduction in the prefixes \*ma- and \*si- as well as the infix \*-um- in four Atayal dialects.
 Squliq, Skikun, S'uli, and Klesan (dialects which have prepenultimate vowel reduction) have *mə-*, *sə-*, and *-əm-* instead, respectively.
-In these four dialects, the aforementioned affixes always have a reduced vowel /ə/, even when it falls on the penultimate syllable and would not be reduced under normal vowel lenition rules: Proto-Atayal \*k\<um\>at 'to bite (AV)' > Squliq, Skikun, S'uli, Klesan *k\<əm\>at*.
+In these four dialects, the aforementioned affixes always have a reduced vowel /ə/, even when it falls on the penultimate syllable and would not be reduced under normal vowel lenition rules: Proto-Atayal \*k*um*at 'to bite (AV)' > Squliq, Skikun, S'uli, Klesan *k**əm**at*.

 The subjunctive suffixes \*-i and \*-ani are vowel-final, and the vowel is phonetically lengthened.
 The AV infix \*-um- is left-anchored, inserted between the first consonant and the first vowel of a root.

 The two AV indicative affixes \*ma- and \*-um- are distinct.
 Huang [-@huang2001, pp. 58-59] analyzes their reflexes in Matu'uwal as 'dynamic' (for *-um-*) versus 'static' (for *ma-*).
-They can appear on the same root, where the difference is usually in valency: Proto-Atayal \*ma-culiŋ 'to be burning' vs \*c\<um\>uliŋ 'to burn s.t.', or \*ma-kəɹay 'dry' vs \*k\<um\>əɹay 'to dry s.t.'.
+They can appear on the same root, where the difference is usually in valency: Proto-Atayal \**ma*culiŋ 'to be burning' vs \*c*um*uliŋ 'to burn s.t.', or \**ma*kəɹay 'dry' vs \*k*um*əɹay 'to dry s.t.'.
 The former is monovalent or monadic, meaning it does not have a specific agent, while the latter is bivalent or dyadic, meaning the agent is specified, and is the subject of the verb.
-Alternatively, \*ma- could also signify reciprocity: Proto-Atayal \*k\<um\>aɹal 'to say, to speak' vs \*ma-kaɹal 'to discuss, to talk with each other'.
+Alternatively, \*ma- could also signify reciprocity: Proto-Atayal \*k*um*aɹal 'to say, to speak' vs \**ma*kaɹal 'to discuss, to talk with each other'.

-The infix \*-um- would sometimes surface as *m-, replacing the first consonant of the root.
-This happened most often in roots starting with labial consonants: Proto-Atayal \*mumuɹaʔ 'to plant (AV)' vs \*pumuɹaʔ-un 'to plant (PV)', or \*məhul 'to tie (AV)' vs \*bəhəl-an 'to tie (LV)'.
+The infix \*-um- would sometimes surface as \*m-, replacing the first consonant of the root.
+This happened most often in roots starting with labial consonants: Proto-Atayal \**m*umuɹaʔ 'to plant (AV)' vs \*pumuɹaʔ*un* 'to plant (PV)', or \**m*əhul 'to tie (AV)' vs \*bəhəl*an* 'to tie (LV)'.
 In the AV form of these verbs, the initial \*p or \*b is replaced with \*m in lieu of affixation, a process that Blust [-@blust2013, p.
 244] calls 'pseudo nasal substitution'.
-We know this initial \*m- corresponds to \*-um- and not \*ma- because the former cannot appear together with labials, but the latter can: Proto-Atayal \*ma-bahuq 'to wash clothes (AV)', or \*ma-paŋaʔ 'to carry on back (AV)'.
-This process of 'pseudo nasal substitution' also appears on some specific verbs that do not start with a labial, e.g. Proto-Atayal \*maniq 'to eat (AV)', but \*kaniq 'to eat (AV.SBJV)'.
+We know this initial \*m- corresponds to \*-um- and not \*ma- because the former cannot appear together with labials, but the latter can: Proto-Atayal \**ma*bahuq 'to wash clothes (AV)', or \**ma*paŋaʔ 'to carry on back (AV)'.
+This process of 'pseudo nasal substitution' also appears on some specific verbs that do not start with a labial, e.g. Proto-Atayal \**m*aniq 'to eat (AV)', but \*kaniq 'to eat (AV.SBJV)'.

 ## Gender register system in Proto-Atayal and its descendants {#sec:gender-register}

 Atayal has gained attention in linguistic literature due to the gender register system in its lexicon.
 Matu'uwal preserves the system to the fullest extent, and it has collapsed in other dialects except for some occasional remnants [@li1980a;@li1982a;@li1983], although even in Matu'uwal, only a handful of elderly speakers are even aware of this distinction, let alone able to use it correctly.
-In accordance with this system, men and women would use different roots for the same word, for example the verb 'to weave' in Matu'uwal is *t\<um\>inun* in the female register and *t\<um\>inuq* in the male register.
+In accordance with this system, men and women would use different roots for the same word, for example the verb 'to weave' in Matu'uwal is *t**um**inun* in the female register and *t**um**inuq* in the male register.
 This system should not be confused with grammatical gender as found in, for example, many European languages; grammatical gender is a type of noun class system, but there are no noun classes in Atayal.
 Unlike grammatical gender on nouns, the Atayal gender register distinction can be found in all types of content words, both nominal and verbal roots, but not every root necessarily has this distinction.

-The female register corresponds to Proto-Austronesian cognates in Atayal: PAn \*taNek 'to cook' > Matu'uwal *t\<um\>aluk* (f), cf. *t\<um\>ahuk* (m); or PAn \*kuCu 'head louse' > Matu'uwal *kucuʔ* (f), cf. *kuhing* (m).^[Here and following, '(m)' stands for 'male register' and '(f)' for 'female register'.]
+The female register corresponds to Proto-Austronesian cognates in Atayal: PAn \*taNek 'to cook' > Matu'uwal *t**um**aluk* (f), cf. *t**um**ahuk* (m); or PAn \*kuCu 'head louse' > Matu'uwal *kucuʔ* (f), cf. *kuhiŋ* (m).^[Here and following, '(m)' stands for 'male register' and '(f)' for 'female register'.]
 The female register is thus the set of inherited roots from which male register roots were later derived.

 The gender register system used various processes to derive male register words from female register ones.
 As seen in @tbl:ml-gender-register, these include suffixes (that can replace the final segment of the final syllable), right-anchored infixes, segment deletion, segment substitution, and in a few rare cases, suppletion. @li1983 provides a comprehensive overview of all derivation strategies with many examples.
 Li also notes that the choice of derivation strategy is **not predictable**, but instead lexically determined.